FEU-TECH-Advance-Web-Design-Ramirez/FINALS-VENUSAUR/readme.md

 ## Overview

-Alaga is a pet care platform that helps owners keep their pets healthy and happy.
-It offers tools for tracking health, managing vet appointments, and connecting with other pet lovers.
-You can also store pet health records, track vaccinations, and find nearby vets and services.
+Alaga is a pet care platform designed to provide users with personalized pet health tools, professional resources, and a supportive community.
+It integrates features such as pet health tracking, vet appointment scheduling, and a resource library with professional support through appointment scheduling and a pet care forum.

 Guiding Question:
 - What is the project?
-    - Alaga is a pet care platform that enables users to track their pet’s health, schedule vet visits, and engage with a pet-loving community.
+    - Alaga is a digital platform aimed at supporting pet owners through pet health tracking, vet scheduling, and access to professional resources.
 - Whats the purpose?
-    - To help pet owners stay informed with trusted resources on pet health and foster a community of responsible pet owners.
+    - To provide an accessible, research-backed tool that helps pet owners manage their pets’ health, reduce stress, and connect with a community of pet lovers.
 - What are key components?
-    - User Authentication: Secure login and registration using Firebase Authentication.
+    - Personal Appointment Reminder – Users can schedule vet visits and receive reminders.

-    - Pet Health Tracker: Log pet health updates, vaccinations, and medical history.
+    - Pet Health Tracker – Keep records of vaccinations, medical history, and pet activities.

-    - Vet Scheduler: Book and manage veterinary appointments with reminders.

-    - Community Forum: Discuss pet care topics and share experiences with other owners.
-    - Resource Library: Access a collection of trusted pet care guides.
-    - Admin Dashboard: Manage forum posts, vet listings, and user-reported issues.
+    - Pet Care Resources – Listings of clinics, pet stores, and educational materials.
+    - Account Creation & Secure Data Management – Secure login, user profiles, and encrypted pet data.
 - What technology used and how it is used
-    - Frontend: React.js with Tailwind CSS for a clean and responsive UI.
+    - Frontend: HTML, CSS, JavaScript with responsive design.
-    - Backend: Node.js and Firebase Firestore for real-time data management.
+    - Backend: Firebase Authentication for secure login management.
-    - Database: Firestore for storing pet health data, appointments, and forum posts.
+    - Database: Firestore for storing user and pet data.
-    - Notifications: Real-time alerts for forum replies and vet appointment reminders.
+    - Notifications: Calendly API for appointment scheduling.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- User Authentication (Firebase Auth)
-- Pet Health Tracking (Firestore)
+- Customizable User Dashboard – Allows users to track pet health, manage appointments, and access resources.
+- Secure Authentication & User Management – Session-based authentication with Firebase.
-- Appointment Scheduling (Calendar-based UI)
+- Appointment Scheduling System – CRUD functionality for vet visits and reminders using Calendly API.
-- Community Forum (Real-time discussions)
-- Admin Dashboard (Content moderation)
+- Resource Listings – Database of veterinarians, pet stores, and care guides.

 ### Technology
 <!-- TODO: List of Technology Used -->